 - the injury happened in Ontario, or the worker qualifies under various out-of-province coverage rules.

-Optional insurance for industries or business activities not covered by the WSIA
+By application coverage for industries or business activities not covered by the WSIA

 How to find out if your business is covered

-Detailed information about the coverage status of all Ontario industries and business activities is included in the WSIB’s Employer Classification Manual (ECM) that is available on the WSIB’s website.
+Detailed information about the coverage status of all Ontario industries and business activities is included in the WSIB’s Employer Classification Manual that is available on the WSIB’s website.